A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Test problems results

 where

 The redistribution of energy among CRs and the thermal fluid does not change the total energy (in particular $e_{\rm cr}+e_{\rm th}$) of the cell.
-Thus, we are able to obtain identical solutions irrespective of the numerical method.
-This prescription is tantamount to a sub-grid injection model for CRs at shocks (see e.g., \citealt{Caprioli2014a}, \citealt{Mignone2018}).
-The choice of $w_{\rm cr}$ or a similar parameter provides a closure to the two-fluid equations at shocks (and other dissipative structures in general).
-In section \ref{subsec:closure}, we discuss some other possible equation-of-states (EoS) which can be used.
+In the bottom panels of Fig. \ref{fig:sodcr1zoom}, we have used $w_{\rm cr}=0.5$ to obtain the solutions.
+While using a parameter $w_{\rm cr}$ to fix the post-shock CR pressure, we notice that the post-shock conditions mainly depend on the total pressure of the shocked-zone nearest to the downstream.
+Thus, we are able to obtain identical numerical solutions irrespective of the method by imposing a sub-grid closure for CRs at shocks (see e.g., \citealt{Caprioli2014a}, \citealt{Mignone2018}).
+In section \ref{subsec:closure}, we have discussed some other possible equation-of-states (EoS) which can be used.
+Although a sub-grid closure is recommended, one would still prefer an implementation that is insensitive to the numerical details.
+Therefore, we recommend the `\emph{Et+Ecr (Unsplit-pdv)}' method.

-Fig. \ref{fig:sodcr1} shows the robustness of the `\emph{Et+Ecr (Unsplit-pdv)}' method for different spatial reconstructions and time stepping.
-As a reference solution, we have performed a simulation using an extremely high grid resolution.
+Fig. \ref{fig:sodcr1} shows the robustness of the `\emph{Et+Ecr (Unsplit-pdv)}' method for different spatial reconstructions and time stepping (Appendix \ref{app:B} shows insensitivity of this method on the CFL number).
+As a reference solution, we have performed a simulation using an extremely high spatial resolution.
 The snapshot of various profiles at $t=0.1$ are shown.
 Four different solid curves, i.e., black/grey ($1^{\rm st}$ order), green ($2^{\rm nd}$ order), and blue ($3^{\rm rd}$ order) curves show the solutions with different spatial reconstruction.
 Since the profiles are identical, our implementation of the `\emph{Et+Ecr (Unsplit-pdv)}' method is numerically robust.

-Lessons from this section are: (i) the solution of the two-fluid equations in the post-shock region depends on the choice of numerical methods, (ii) all methods give identical result only when the CR pressure behind the shock is imposed `by hand' (e.g., using a similar equation as shown in Eq. \ref{eq:shk}), (iii) the results from our method (i.e., \quotes{\emph{Et+Ecr (Unsplit-pdv)}} using Eqs. \ref{eq:v} and \ref{eq:pcr}) do not seem to depend on the numerics (such as spatial reconstruction and time-stepping).
+Summarizing our results, we conclude therefore that: (i) the solution of the two-fluid equations in the post-shock region depends on the choice of numerical methods, (ii) all methods give identical results only when the CR pressure behind the shock is imposed `by hand' (e.g., using a subgrid closure at shocks \BLACK as given in Eq. \ref{eq:shk}), (iii) the results from our method \emph{Et+Ecr (Unsplit-pdv)} (Eqns. \ref{eq:v} and \ref{eq:pcr}) numerically robust even in absence of subgrid closure at shocks.
+For these reasons we discuss, from the next section onwards, the results from our best performing method, \quotes{\emph{Et + Ecr (Unsplit-pdv)}}.